-As States Rush to Reopen, Scientists Fear a Coronavirus Comeback
+As states rush to reopen, scientists fear a coronavirus comeback

 “We’re not reopening based on science,” said Dr. Thomas R. Frieden, a former director of the CDC in the Obama administration.
 “We’re reopening based on politics, ideology and public pressure.
 And I think it’s going to end badly.”

-All Quiet, at First
+All quiet, at first

 The effects of the reopenings will not be immediately apparent, and in the absence of widespread testing, it will be hard to know where the country stands in the fight against the virus.